Do Shutters Reduce Noise? What Suffolk Homeowners Need to Know

 Sound travels as pressure waves through the air and through solid materials.
 When sound waves encounter a solid barrier — a wall, a window, a closed shutter panel — some of the energy is reflected, some is absorbed by the material and some is transmitted through it.
 The proportion of energy reflected and absorbed versus transmitted determines how much sound reduction the barrier provides.

 A closed hardwood shutter panel adds an additional solid barrier between the external noise source and the room interior.
 The air gap between the shutter and the window glass — the same gap that provides thermal insulation — also provides acoustic insulation, as the still air gap is an effective sound absorber for lower-frequency waves.
+Read our full guide on whether shutters are good for insulation for the complete thermal performance picture.

 The combined effect of the shutter panel and the air gap is a measurable reduction in transmitted sound energy.
 The exact reduction depends on the frequency of the sound, the mass of the shutter panel and the depth of the air gap — but for the lower-frequency sounds that cause the most discomfort in domestic environments, the reduction is typically between three and eight decibels.
 A three decibel reduction is perceptible as a noticeable quietening.
 An eight decibel reduction represents roughly half the perceived loudness.